Everyday including holidays from dawn to dusk

 Snowshoeing, Hiking, Nordic Skiing, Tours and all of the Ontario Highlands to Explore!

 Discover the magic of the Haliburton Sculpture Forest in the wintertime.
 Our trails are packed with snow, perfect for walking, snowshoeing and cross-country skiing!
 Please follow our COVID-19 protocols.

-Snowshoeing or walking are free on the colour-coded paths (see the map).
-These take you through the Sculpture Forest as well as on the kilometres of marked snowshoe on the trails north of the museum.
+These take you through the Sculpture Forest as well as on the kilometres of marked snowshoe trails on the trails north of the museum in Glebe Park.
 Bring your own snowshoes or borrow a pair from the museum for free!
-(Check the museum hours or call ahead)
+(Check the museum hours or call ahead.)

 Depending on the weather, the conditions may vary.
 At times the pathways can be very icy.
 Please use caution.
 We recommend using walking poles and grippers on your boots.

-Please note that the trail loop in the Sculpture Forest is a shared by walkers, skiers and snowshoers.
+The trail loop in the Sculpture Forest is a shared by walkers, skiers and snowshoers.
 Please move to the side of the rail to allow skiers to pass.
-See the Snowshoe Trail Map.

 Nordic Skiing (Cross-Country)